Verifiable governance · not declared

 The reality

-• It concerns those who use it too: you're a deployer (art.
+• It also concerns those who use it: you are a deployer (Art.
 26).

 • No. Only an accredited body certifies it: we prepare the readiness.